NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 ln -s ../sites-available/kge_nginx.conf
 ```

-It is a good idea to validate the `nginx.conf` configurations first by running the nginx command in 'test' mode:
+It is a good idea to validate the `nginx.conf` configurations first by running the nginx command in '_test_' mode:

 ```shell
 nginx -t